qiangwennorge/ScrapeFinnBoligMongoDB/README.md

-# ScrapeFinnBoligMongoDB
-# Scrape finn.no bolig information by use of MongoDB
+# Scrape finn.no real estate information by use of MongoDB

 This script is trying to scrape the real estate information from www.finn.no.